-Certification of completion of the program will be contingent upon Resident successfully completing the core requirements of the Program, returning all property of the Geisinger such as books, equipment, etc., and having settled any other professional or financial obligations to the Geisinger.
-The certificate will be issued in accordance with the provisions of the ASHP Regulations on Accreditation of Pharmacy Residencies and signed by the RPD and the chief executive officer of the organization.
+Certification of completion of the program will be contingent upon Resident successfully completing the core requirements of the Program, returning all property of the Medical Center such as books, equipment, etc., and having settled any other professional or financial obligations to the Medical Center.
+The certificate will be issued in accordance with the provisions of the ASHP Regulations on Accreditation of Pharmacy Residencies and signed by the RPD and the Chief Executive Officer of the organization.
 A certificate will not be issued to anyone who does not complete the program's requirements.
 Core requirements to successfully complete the program include:

-- Possess a valid pharmacist license from the Pennsylvania State Board of Pharmacy by October 31st of the residency year. - Completion of all R1 goals/objectives with a status of achieved by the end of the residency.
-Completion of 100% of the remaining goals/objectives for the program with at least 75% of the objectives having a status as achieved.
-All objectives must have a minimum status of satisfactory progress. - All evaluations must be completed in accordance with ASHP Accreditation Standard as outlined in the Resident Agreement - Completion of pharmacokinetic certification by October 31 of residency year - Completion of inpatient anticoagulation certification by October 31 of residency year. - Completion of stroke and code certification by October 31 of the residency year. - Completion of major project, which includes meeting all project deadlines and submission of written manuscript of completed project to the RAC. - Assigned projects (MUE, 2 drug reviews, class review, and management project) have been completed - Presentation of at least one major CME program. - Completion of minimum staffing requirements as described in section 2.7 - Adherence to the organization's attendance standards and as described in this document under Exhibit A.
+- Possess a valid pharmacist license from the Pennsylvania State Board of Pharmacy by October 31st of the residency year. - Successful completion of core learning experiences and required longitudinal learning experiences as defined in the learning experience descriptions - Completion of all R1 goals/objectives with a status of achieved by the end of the residency.
+Completion of 100% of the remaining goals/objectives for the program with at least 50% of the objectives having a status as achieved.
+All objectives must have a minimum status of satisfactory progress. - All evaluations must be completed in accordance with ASHP Accreditation Standard as outlined in the Resident Agreement - Completion of pharmacokinetic certification by October 31 of residency year - Completion of inpatient anticoagulation certification by October 31 of residency year. - Completion of major project, which includes meeting all project deadlines and submission of written manuscript of completed project to the RAC. - Assigned projects (MUE, drug review, class review, and management project) have been completed - Presentation of at least one major CME program. - Completion of minimum staffing requirements as described in section 2.7 - Adherence to the organization's attendance standards and as described in this document under Exhibit A.